By Stefán Bessi

 Early Morning: The Best Overall Experience

-For most travelers, early morning is the best time to visit the Golden Circle.
+Early morning is the quietest time to explore the Golden Circle.

-Leaving Reykjavík between roughly 07:00 and 08:00 allows you to reach Þingvellir before most tour buses arrive.
-Roads are quieter, parking is easier, and the atmosphere at the main attractions feels noticeably calmer.
+Leaving Reykjavík between 07:00 and 08:00 allows you to reach Þingvellir before most tour buses arrive.
+Roads are quieter, parking is easier, and the main attractions are noticeably less crowded.

 View over Þingvallavatn lake in Þingvellir National Park, Iceland, with water channels, volcanic landscape, and evening sunlight